Milan Stamatović: Zlatibor gondola crisis

 From December 2016, Stamatović got into a conflict with Minister Zorana Mihajlović after she delayed state permits for the construction of a gondola lift in Zlatibor.
 In defiance of the government's delay of approval, Stamatović called for a public work action to construct the foundations of the gondola lift.
 The local board of the SNS accused the work action as anarchy, stating that attending the work action is "a criminal act" and punishable by up to three years in prison.
 In a radical change of legal terms, Stamtović replied to the SNS statement when he referred the gondola "the people's property".
 In spite of legal threats, approximately 2,000 volunteers came to Stamatović's work action in Zlatibor on February 11, 2017.

-In January 2021 the gondola was opened and President of the republic Aleksandar Vučić was present at the opening ceremony.
+In January 2021 the gondola was opened and president of Serbia, Aleksandar Vučić, was present at the opening ceremony.
 Stamatović commented on his attendance as "the beginning of dialogue between the government and opposition".